ReDeiPirati/intro-to-pytorch/FH-Intro-to-DL.md

 ### Knowledge Representation

+![Knowledge representation image, rule engine inference]

 The key component of reasoning, is to have someting to reasoning on!
 In the past, but even now, AI was/is reduced to hardcode structured informations in some computer representable format so that we can reason on it.
 With reason I mean: defining rules by which an algorithm can infer information from.
 Moreover we can explore the information represented using appropriate data structure such as graph or tree, and reduce the reasoning or planning task to a visit on this structures.

+![translate a task to a visit on graph or tree]

 It's easy to recognize that this is not the way we work in term of a possible knowledge pipeline.
 We acquire knowledge with experience: more the experiences we face more the knowledge we gain.
 In other terms: we learn knowledges, we have not any hardcoded knowledge.
 This bring us to the next building block.